chedim/linker-parser/README.md

 For any questions or issues -- please either open a github issue in this project or tweet directly at [chedim](http://twitter.com/chedim) and I will do my best to help you.
 It would help me a lot if you include definitions for your failing rules in the message ;-)

 ## Version History
+* 0.7.1
+  - Various bugfixes and enhancements
+  - IgnoreCharacters.inherit now will be false by default
+  - Adds option to skip trailing characters from a list
+  - Adds option to create variant tokens ignored by parser
+  - Logging improvements
+  - Fixes VariantToken's pullback logic
 * 0.7
   * Support for mathematical equations based on token priority;
   * Improved token position reporting